COVID-19

 Data may not align exactly with the cases reported on other pages or dashboards due to differences in reporting lags and the frequency with which the data are updated.

-- Total population that is not fully vaccinated: Estimates of the unvaccinated population are obtained by subtracting the number of Minnesotans known to have received at least a primary series of vaccine (including those who have received boosters) from the 2019 American Community Survey (ACS) 5-year Estimates by age for Minnesota at United States Census Bureau: Explore Census Data.
+- Total population that is unvaccinated: Estimates of the unvaccinated population are obtained by subtracting the number of Minnesotans known to have received at least a primary series of vaccine (including those who have received boosters) from the 2019 American Community Survey (ACS) 5-year Estimates by age for Minnesota at United States Census Bureau: Explore Census Data.
 Statewide estimates by age are based on ACS tables DP05 and S0101, except for the 5-11- and 12–15-year-old age groups, which are based on summing the county-level estimate based on ACS table B01001.
 The 5-11- and 12-15-year age groups have been split based on the assumption that ages are equally distributed within age groups.

 - COVID-19 hospitalization: Includes patients admitted to the hospital for any reason within 14 days of a positive COVID-19 test.